Making aid work

 Oxfam advocates for changes to US policy and practices that would make poverty-reducing aid a more effective tool for development.
 Our efforts include the following:

 - Ensuring that US foreign aid is focused on the real goal of helping countries move beyond aid to self-sufficiency: building institutions such as government, local civil society, and private business, rather than working around them, and making greater use of country systems to ensure good governance and local accountability for results.

 - Providing more useful information about US aid: making timely, accurate, and comprehensive data about US assistance available to citizens and taxpayers.
-New legislation—the Foreign Aid Transparency Act of 2013—would open the books on US foreign aid.
+New legislation—the Foreign Aid Transparency Act of 2015—will help open the books on US foreign aid.

 - Continuing to support US aid policy reforms such as USAID Forward, Feed the Future, and the Millennium Challenge Corporation (MCC), by protecting the critical funding needed to shift to more streamlined aid practices.

 Why does Oxfam aim to strengthen local ownership of aid?

 Foreign aid doesn’t “create” development—people and countries develop themselves.
 No matter how well donors understand development, donor-imposed solutions are often wrong for the context.
 Even when they’re right, successes aren’t maintained without local buy-in.